terminaldweller/hived/README.md

 If you want to use docker-compose, it's as  simple as running `docker-compose up`.
 You just need to provide the files.
 You can check the file names in the docker-compose file.<br/>
 Both the server itself and the redis image are alpine-based so they're pretty small.<br/>

+## Gitpod
+`hived` is gitpod-ready.
+Gitpod might need to install some go lsp tools once it is loaded.
+You will get prompted for those.<br/>

 ## Docs
 You can find the swagger and postman docs under `/api`.<br/>